 Ownership

 Every Vaulted investor owns 99.99% pure gold kilo bars with unique serial numbers.
 The Royal Canadian Mint manufactures every gold kilo bar sold by Vaulted and guarantees its weight and purity.
 The Mint and Vaulted track and report each serial number.
 Investors can take delivery of their metal anywhere in the United States.
-If the investor does not own a whole kilo bar, they can convert their holdings to smaller products, or even other precious metals such as silver, platinum, and palladium.
+If the investor does not own a whole kilo bar, they can convert their holdings to smaller products, such as 1-oz. gold coins.

 Exposure